Login

 If you withdraw prior to registration closing, in other words 1 week or earlier before the event, you will be refunded in full less a $5 administration fee.
 If you withdraw within 1 week of the event, you will not be refunded unless a doctor’s note can be provided proving illness or injury.

-If you have any questions that have gone unanswered, or relate to a specific event, please contact Jackson at jackson@albertagolf.org.
+If you have any questions that have gone unanswered, or relate to a specific event, please contact Mackenzie at mackenzie@albertagolf.org.